jchchiu/bank_statement_converter/README.md

 # Australian Bank Statement Converter (bstc)

 A tool for converting Australian PDF bank statements to CSV or QIF format.
-Supports both a command-line interface (CLI) and a graphical interface (GUI).
+Supports both a command-line interface (CLI) and a graphical interface (GUI), and includes an option to install as an executable.

 ---